alonsoag86/mstudio1/un_project/README.md

-# Access to electricity and basic health needs and how they affect the neonatal mortality rate in rural Africa
+# Access to electricity and basic health needs and how they affect the neonatal mortality rate in rural Sub-Saharan Africa

 ### Description